digicademy/vis/Documentation/Index.rst

 ----

-This extension aims to provide a range of data visualisations to be used in TYPO3.
+This extension provides a range of data visualisations to be used in TYPO3.
 This includes charts and word clouds, but also timelines, interactive graphs, and maps.
 Visualisations are largely based on a small set of external libraries, but may also be custom designs to keep the number of external libraries included in the extension small.
 All visualisations aim to be as accessible as possible, but also allow to be hidden from screen readers in case they are illustrations of information already available to users who rely on screen readers.
 VIS is compatible with, but not explicitly a part of, the Cultural Heritage Framework (CHF), a research software suite that helps you build web apps to produce and publish data in the humanities.

 ----